Date of Award:

 Individual faults and the fault zones have irregular displacement-length profiles.
 Episodic brittle fracturing, hydrothermal mineralization, and alteration are pervasive along fractures and faults.
 Thickness, composition, and location of hydrothermal mineralization and alteration along fault traces show no consistent pattern and indicate a brittle strain softening process occurred.
 The widespread distribution of chlorite-epidote mineralization suggests that each fault zone acts as a through-going passageway for fluids.

 Fault-growth models involving the in-plane propagation of shear displacement along faults and having strain as the boundary condition match the field data the best.
 All three fault zones resemble those fault-growth models in which fault zone development is a nonuniform process with the growth of individual fractures and faults affecting the nucleation, propagation, and geometry of subsequent fractures and faults.
 Three-dimensional representation of these fault zones will constrain spatial statistical and stochastic modeling of fault zone nucleation and propagation.

 Robeson, Kim R., "Three-Dimensional Structure of Small Strike-Slip Fault Zones in Granitic Rock: Implications for Fault-Growth Models" (1998).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5608.